SpongebBob/tabular_automl_NNI/README.md

 In the following iterations(2nd +), *AutoFETuner* updates the estimated feature importance ranking.

-If you are interested in contributing to the *AutoFETuner* algorithm, such as Reinforcement Learning(RL) and genetic algorithm (GA),you are welcomed to propose proposal and pull request.
+If you are interested in contributing to the *AutoFETuner* algorithm, such as Reinforcement Learning(RL) and genetic algorithm (GA), you are welcomed to propose proposal and pull request.
 Interface `update_candidate_probility()` can be used to update feature sample probability and `epoch_importance` maintains the all iterations feature importance.

-*Trial* receives the the configure contains selected feature configure from *Tuner*, then *Trial* will generate these feature by *fe_util*, which is a general sdk to generate features.
-After evaluate performance by adding these features, *Trial* will report the final metric to the Tuner.
+*Trial* receives the configure contains selected feature configure from *Tuner*, then *Trial* will generate these feature by *fe_util*, which is a general SDK to generate features.
+After evaluating performance by adding these features, *Trial* will report the final metric to the Tuner.

-So when user want to write a tabular autoML tool running on NNI, she/he should:
+So when user wants to write a tabular autoML tool running on NNI, she/he should:

-**1) Have an Trial code to run**
+**1) Have a Trial code to run**

 Trial's code could be any machine learning code.
-Here we use `main.py` as example:
+Here we use `main.py` as an example:

 ```diff
 import nni